 The Skullcandy Hesh 3 Wireless is an average sounding pair of closed-back over-ear headphones.
 These headphones have a deep, thumpy and powerful bass, an even mid-range, and a detailed and present treble.
 However, their bass is boomy, overpowering and prone to inconsistencies, their mid-range is significantly lacking on vocals and lead instruments, and their treble is noticeably sharp on S and T sounds.
 This gives them a classic "V-shaped" or "Smiley Face" sound profile, which is known for sounding "exciting" but it's a little bit overdone here.
 On the up side, they image pretty well, but like most other headphones don't have a large and speaker-like soundstage.

 The bass is very good.
 Their LFE (low-frequency extension) is at 10Hz, and low-bass is overemphasized by about 5dB.
 This indicates a deep and extended bass with quite a bit of excess thump and rumble.
 Mid-bass and high-bass are relatively flat and even, but over our target by at least 1.5dB.
 Overall, their bass is quite heavy and boomy and not neutral, but they may please fans of bass-heavy genres like EDM and Hip-hop due to their excess thump.
-Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
-The response here represents the average bass response and your experience may vary.
+Also, their bass delivery varies noticeably across users, and is sensitive to the quality of the fit, seal, and whether you wear glasses.
+The response here represents the average bass response, and your experience may vary.
+If you like the deep heavy bass of the Hesh 3, then you might also like the Skullcandy Crusher wireless which have a tactile bass feature that you can adjust with a slider on the side of the ear cups.

 The mid-range performance is about average.
 The overall response is even and flat, but underemphasized and recessed constantly by about 4dB.
 This pushes vocals and lead instruments to the back of the mix, by favoring bass and treble frequencies.
 So if you are looking for clear, well-balanced and present vocals, the Skullcandy Hesh 3 won't be a good choice.